About Us Greenlife Fund

 We are committed to supporting the Mossy Earth reforestation project in Northern Portugal.

-Earlier this year Galicia and Northern Portugal were hit hard with numerous wildfires.
+Earlier in 2017 Galicia and Northern Portugal were hit hard with numerous wildfires.
 The purpose of this project is dual, on the one hand, we will be establishing a carbon sink to help store co2, on the other hand, we will be creating diverse forests with a stronger capacity to resist and recover from wildfire.

-The Mossy Earth team are on the ground to reforest different areas with native oak trees.
+The Mossy Earth team is on the ground to reforest different areas with native oak trees.

 To date, we have planted over 1,400 new trees in the region with plans to expand into 2018.
 We are also offering our readers and clients the opportunity to get involved – visit our dedicated page to buy a tree and learn more about this fantastic sustainable project.